stummjr/doc.scrapinghub.com/dash.rst

 Jobs Dashboard
 ==============

-If you click on any project, you go to the *Jobs* dashboard page where you will see the spider jobs that are running, pending to run and finished.
+If you click on any project, you go to the *Jobs* dashboard page where you will see the spider jobs that are completed, running or pending to run.

 .. image:: _static/dash-jobs.png
    :width: 500px